 Your practice could be a victim of data breach by way of ransomware, phishing, data leakage, hacking or numerous other threats.
-Not securing Data Breach coverage means you personally will take on the financial responsibility of a breach which could include credit monitoring for patients, IT forensics, or cost of notifying your patients just to name a few.
-The costs can be staggering for any size practice.
+Not securing Data Breach coverage may mean you personally will take on the financial responsibility of a breach which could include credit monitoring for patients, IT forensics, or cost of notifying your patients just to name a few.
+The costs may be staggering for any size practice.

 Data Breach coverage is typically broken out into two main areas of concern: first- and third-party coverage.

 - First Party Coverage: Reimburses the business owner for breach notification cost and credit monitoring expenses.

 - Third Party Coverage: This is liability coverage for you, the business owner.
 Potentially a third party could sue you if a breach were to occur.

 Generally speaking, premiums are calculated based on your annual revenue and number of PII (personal identifiable information) incidences.